VikasKad/NodeBoilderPlate/README.md

 # nodebackend-boilterplate
-This is simple nodejs backend boilterplate with mongodb-mongoose
+This is nodejs backend boilterplate with mongodb-mongoose

 Node version 8>